 Sometimes, you may be able to tell what type of skin you have by simply looking in the mirror.
 Patches of flakiness or signs of dry skin whilst redness is a sign of sensitive skin.

 Can a dermatologist tell me my skin type?

 If you are struggling to determine your skin type, you may wish to visit your dermatologist.
 As professionals in this field, they will be able to improve your understanding of your skin.

 They can also assist you with any questions that you may have regarding your skin and how you should look after it.

-Often they will prescribe over the counter medication to treat problematic skin.
+Often they will prescribe over-the-counter medication to treat problematic skin.
 They may also be able to carry out minor procedures to help your skin if other methods and treatments have proved unsuccessful.

 Many people experience difficulties when trying to find skincare products that are suitable for their skin type.
-If this is your case, your dermatologist will be able to provide you with advice on the products that they recommend you using.
+If this is your case, your dermatologist will be able to provide you with advice on the products that they recommend you use.